Measurement of the near-threshold J$/\psi$ photoproduction cross section with the CLAS12 experiment

 \section{Conclusions}

-In this article, data collected with the CLAS12 experiment at the Thomas Jefferson National Accelerator Facility have been analyzed to provide new and independent measurements of the total and differential cross sections of J$/\psi$ photoproduction near its production threshold.
-The measured total cross section is overall in agreement with previously published results from the GlueX Collaboration.
+In this article, data collected with the CLAS12 experiment at the Thomas Jefferson National Accelerator Facility have been analyzed to provide new and independent measurements of the total and differential cross sections for J$/\psi$ photoproduction near threshold.
+The total cross section was found to be consistent with previous results from the GlueX Collaboration.
 However, in the energy region in the vicinity of the open-charm thresholds, the CLAS12 data exhibit a smoother energy dependence, which may indicate a small contribution from open-charm channels to the total cross section.
 New differential cross-section data have also been presented.
 These results are in good agreement with existing measurements from the GlueX and J$/\psi$-007 experiments and provide additional constraints close to the production threshold.
 An interpretation of these data in terms of the gluon content of the proton has been provided.
 In particular, the gluon Gravitational Form Factors $A_g(t)$ and $C_g(t)$ of the proton have been extracted using both GPD and holographic-QCD approaches.
 This analysis provides important new data points, but the statistical precision and $t$-coverage remain comparable to those of previous measurements.
-Future high-luminosity measurements at JLab with the SoLID experiment~\cite{E12-12-006, JeffersonLabSoLID:2022iod} and the recently approved $\rm \mu CLAS12$ setup~\cite{PR12-25-001} will provide significantly larger samples of J$/\psi$ photoproduction events and substantially improve the precision of near-threshold J$/\psi$ production studies.
+Future high-luminosity measurements at JLab with the SoLID experiment~\cite{E12-12-006, JeffersonLabSoLID:2022iod} and the recently approved $\rm \mu CLAS12$ setup~\cite{Alvarado:2026ggy} will provide significantly larger samples of J$/\psi$ photoproduction events and substantially improve the precision of near-threshold J$/\psi$ production studies.
 Further ahead, the Electron-Ion Collider at Brookhaven National Laboratory will allow measurements of exclusive photoproduction of both J$/\psi$ and $\Upsilon$~\cite{Gryniuk:2020mlh}, providing a unique understanding of the gluon structure of the proton.